JINSCOP/ngx-app-frame/docs/articles/security-intro.md

 # Security

 Security is an important part of any adult web application.
 It is a common task to manage a user access to particular resources.
-Unlike the `oliveui Auth`, which provides a way to `authenticate` a user, `oliveui Security` helps you to `authorize` a user to access some of the application resources.
+Unlike the `ngx-app-frame Auth`, which provides a way to `authenticate` a user, `ngx-app-frame Security` helps you to `authorize` a user to access some of the application resources.

 <div class="note note-warning">
   <div class="note-title">Warning</div>